N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-L/Modules/White_LED_Module.md

 ---
 layout: project
+title: White LED Module using Lorfi-L
 ---

-# White LED Module using Lorfi-L

 # Description
 This white LED light module is perfect for Arduino beginners.
 It easily connects to an IO or sensor shield and allows for experimentation with light-based projects.